 Can I book a holiday for 2022 yet?

 Yes, you can book a holiday for next year with dates already available in many destinations.
 In fact, we recommend booking early for 2022 due to postponed holidays meaning villas are likely to sell out quicker than usual.
-Please get in touch with one of our villa specialists to discuss your requirements and to check which villas have availability left.
+We are also extending 2021 prices for many of our most popular villas for 2022.
+Please get in touch with one of our villa specialists to discuss your requirements and to check the most up-to-date availability.

 Can I get travel insurance to cover COVID-19?